akashm776/otco/README.md

 ## Current Findings

-Several findings are already clear:
+Several findings are now clear:

 - OT-derived synthetic negatives are **not automatically helpful**.
-- Performance depends strongly on encoder quality, candidate negative pool, batching strategy, and OT activation schedule.
 - Flickr30K produced a **null result**: OT-Mix matched continued baseline training but did not provide an independent gain.
-- CUB-200 shows more meaningful OT structure, but the current OT-Mix variants are still unstable and do not yet cleanly beat the baseline.
-- Current work is focused on understanding **why** OT helps in some regimes and fails in others.
+- CUB-200 produced meaningful OT structure: OT-Mix often selected rank-1/rank-2 hard negatives with sharp transport plans.
+- Better OT structure did **not** yet translate into a final retrieval win over the baseline.
+- Mixed batching was the strongest OT variant and finished second overall: **1.32% Avg R@1**, below the baseline's **1.38%**.
+- The main open issue is no longer whether OT can find hard negatives.
+It can.
+The issue is how to decide **when OT pressure should be applied**.

 This repository should be read as a **research artifact**, not a finished benchmark report.